NorthumbriaResearchComputing/oswald-docs/docs/software/mpi.md

 - **Portability**: MPI has been implemented for almost every distributed memory architecture.
 - **Speed**: Each implementation is in principle optimized for the hardware on which it runs.

-There are 4 MPI-2 implementations available on Oswald:
+There are four MPI-2 implementations available on Oswald:

 - MPICH2 (`mpich2`)
 - MVAPICH2 (`mvapich2`)